MrWyss/ha-assist-mic-satellite/README.md

 ## Features

-*2024-08-08: This is in very early development.
-The firmware is working, but the documentation is still in progress.
-The PCB and case are still in development.*
+>📢 2024-08-11: This is in very early development, just pushed the first version of the firmware.
+As soon the pcb arrives, I will need to be tested.

 A ~~tiny~~ Atom version of the [ESP32-S3-BOX](https://esphome.io/projects/index.html)